-Hopewell Considerations Connections Brodhead Road is a conduit for access to I-367 via interchanges at Mill Street and at SR151/Gringo Road.
+Hopewell Consideration ons Connections Brodhead Road is a conduit for access to I-367 via interchanges at Mill Street and at SR151/Gringo Road.
 Heavy truck traffic crosses Brodhead Road at the Five Points intersection, mainly traveling along Laurel Road and SR 151/Gringo Road between the township's Ohio River industrial zones and I-376.

-• Though little or no pedestrian or bicycle infrastructure is available on or near Brodhead Road in Hopewell, relatively high levels of pedestrian activity were observed along Longvue and connected streets, with residences, the schools and area businesses as generators and destinations.
+Though little or no pedestrian or bicycle infrastructure is available on or near Brodhead Road in Hopewell, relatively high levels of pedestrian activity were observed along Longvue and connected streets, with residences, the schools and area businesses as generators and destinations.
 Education Facility Access Hopewell Junior High School occupies frontage on Brodhead Road, and Hopewell Senior High School is a few blocks off Brodhead along Longvue Avenue.
 Land Use and Character 20th Street to Crestmont Drive: two-lane, undeveloped.
 Crestmont Drive to Elaine Street: two lane, Crestmont Village Shopping plaza - retail and commercial.
 Elaine Street to Laird Drive: two-lane, primarily residential, some retail and commercial.
 Laird Drive to Park Avenue: two-lane, retail and commercial, Hopewell Shopping Center on east side of Brodhead Road.
-Brodhead Road at Laird Avenue: two-lane, retail and commercial, Hopewell Shopping Center on east side of Brodhead Road.
-Prodhead Road at Laird Avenue Production Developments in the commercial, and service.
+Brodhead Road at Laird Avenue Park Avenue to Beverly Drive: two-lane, primarily single family residential.
+Beverly Drive to Woodside Avenue (through Five Points): two-lane, primarily retail, commercial, and service.
+Woodside Avenue to Huntsridge Drive: two-lane, primarily single family residential.
 South of Hopewell Township, Brodhead Road continues into Moon Township, Allegheny County.
 New housing developments under construction, planned or anticipated in Moon will potentially create pressure on Brodhead Road in the coming years.